πŸͺCustomazibility Hooks

 Cross-chain Incentives

 With Merkl, you can choose to incentivize activity on one chain while distributing rewards on another.
-If you don't want to deal with the hurdle of bridging your reward tokens to a given chain, this feature enables you to typically incentivize activity on a pool on Arbitrum but let people claim on Uniswap.
+If you don't want to deal with the hurdle of bridging your reward tokens to a given chain, this feature enables you to typically incentivize activity on a pool on Arbitrum but let people claim on Ethereum.

 Boosting Rewards with Merkl